gtag89/onePhaseMixtureFoam/README.md

 The code is developed by Dr. Giorgia Tagliavini (Laboratory for Computational Engineering, Empa, Swiss Federal Laboratories for Materials Science and Technology, Dübendorf, Switzerland).

-The implementation is based on mixture theory with a simplified single-phase formulation that neglects the density and viscosity of air.
-A second viscosity term transforms the momentum equation from parabolic to hyperbolic, enabling finite-speed traveling waves and non-equilibrium front dynamics.
+The implementation is based on mixture theory with a simplified single-phase formulation that neglects the density and viscosity of air and assumes the solid rigid with constant porosity.
+A second viscosity term transforms the momentum equation from parabolic to hyperbolic, allowing the formation of a finite-speed traveling wave and non-equilibrium front dynamics.
 The mathematical formulation was conceptualized by Dr. Ivan Lunati (Laboratory for Computational Engineering, Empa, Swiss Federal Laboratories for Materials Science and Technology, Dübendorf, Switzerland).

 Code capabilities
 -----------------
 * Modified PIMPLE algorithm for saturation-velocity coupling instead of traditional pressure-velocity coupling
-* Van Genuchten-Mualem capillary pressure relationships with hysteresis framework
+* Van Genuchten-Mualem for capillary pressure and relative permeability
 * Second viscosity implementation with semi-implicit correction for numerical robustness
 * Captures saturation overshoot across five orders of magnitude in infiltration rates
 * Reproduces gravity fingering instabilities in 2D and 3D heterogeneous media